Everything You Need to Know About Buying Car Insurance for Mexico

 Legally you are required to carry a passport or passport card to enter Mexico by car.
 Even so, some people claim to enter & exit Mexico using a driver’s license and birth certificate.
 Your best bet is to expect the Passport requirement to be upheld.

 If you are driving beyond the free zone, you will also need a Temporary vehicle importation permit (TIP).
 You MUST get these through the Mexican government agency called Banjercito.
-You can find the Banjercito or Aduanas location at most US borders (Arizona, California, New Mexico, Texas).
+You can find the Banjercito or Aduana location at most US borders (Arizona, California, New Mexico, Texas).